- 2 cups boiling water

 - 2 to 3 teaspoons green food coloring, optional

 - In a large bowl, combine the water, sugar, gelatin and Kool-Aid mix; stir until sugar is dissolved.
 Add watermelon juice.
 Fill each mold or cup with 3 tablespoons watermelon mixture.
 Freeze until almost slushy, about 1 hour.
 Sprinkle with chocolate chips.
 Top with holders or insert sticks into cups.
 Freeze.

-- In a small bowl, combine limeade and food coloring if desired.
+- In a small bowl, combine limeade and, if desired, food coloring.
 If using freezer molds, remove holders.
 If using paper cups, remove foil.
 Pour limeade mixture over tops.
 Return holders.
 Freeze completely.
 Yield: 28 pops.

 Reviews forCool Watermelon Pops